ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/b - interview tips.md

 # INTERVIEW TIPS

 DO YOUR OWN RESEARCH:
-- research 5min. about the company
+- quick research about the company (5min.)
-- research 5min. about the people in the interview (what's their role)
+- quick research about the people in the interview (what's their role) (5min.)
 - read the job offer carefully (technologies etc)

 PREPARE YOUR PITCH:
 - what they're looking for